FACTBOX-Macron targets new tax cuts, labour reforms in election programme | Headlines

 French President Emmanuel Macron promised on Thursday a new round of tax cuts and a series of labour, pension and energy market reforms as he presented his platform for re-election.
 Here are the main elements in his programme less than a month from the election.

-COMPETITIVENESS Macron said 30 billion euros ($33.3 billion) needed to be invested in various high-growth sectors, in line with a recently launched investment plan.
-In parallel, 25 billion euros would be invested in research over 10 years.
+COMPETITIVENESS Macron said 30 billion euros ($33.3 billion) needed to be invested in various high-growth sectors.
+In parallel, plans to invest 25 billion euros in research over 10 years would be accelerated.

 Taxes would be cut by a further 15 billion euros with half for households and the rest coming from scrapping a tax on the value added companies create.
 That tax generates 7 billion euros in income and is widely despised by executives as it is paid on top of traditional corporate tax.